Today I’m sharing a variety of activities to help you get the most out of your unifix cubes.

 7 – Find ways to make 10 (or another number)

 I was truly surprised (okay, shocked) at how well my Four did with this.
 It tells me I need to up my game with him and do some more thoughtful math activities.
-I printed this simple “ways to make 6” printable from The Linton Academy.
+I printed a simple “ways to make 6” printable from The Linton Academy.
 Then I showed him how we could use 3 green cubes and 3 yellow cubes to make a sum of 6.
 He wrote down the two numbers in the blanks to show the fact “3+3.”
 Then we kept rearranging the cubes to make new facts.
 He actually did most of it on his own.
 (When did this little boy grow up?!)

 8 – Race to 20